 Anti-Racism Campus Protest and University Responses in the United States and Canada

 The wave of antiracism protests on university campuses in the 2010s has been the most significant in decades.
 Coinciding with the Black Lives Matter movement and led by students of colour, activists have drawn attention to interpersonal hostility from white students, administrators’ inaction, and their other experiences of racism within higher education.
 Although the protests seemed to spread like wildfire, in fact, they occurred in some contexts and not in others.
 And, though many university administrations appeared, at first glance, unresponsive to student demands, their responses also varied, from surveillance by campus police to long-term policy change.
-In this mixed-methods project, Alex Hanna and I are studying campus protest and universities’ responses in the United States and Canada between 2012 and 2018 to understand protest diffusion and the interactive dynamics between movements and organizations.
+In this mixed-methods project, Alex Hanna and I are studying campus protest, universities’ responses, and protest policing in the United States and Canada between 2012 and 2018 to understand protest mobilization and the interactive dynamics between movements and organizations.
 We expect to identify contextual factors that explain where antiracism protest took place, reasons why the movement spread nationally and cross-nationally, and strategies that universities use to manage, contain, or act upon students’ demands.
-Although we analytically focus on anti-racism protest, we also are studying the full range of higher ed protest by students, faculty and staff, and non-campus members on issues ranging from free speech to divestment in dirty energy to abortion.
-Currently, with the assistance of a team of 16 undergraduate RAs, we are creating a quantitative dataset on protest events using computational text analysis methods and hand coding of student newspapers, supplemented with qualitative content analysis.
+We analytically focus on protest involving anti-racism and far-right extremism, but we also are studying the full range of higher ed protest by students, faculty and staff, and non-campus members on issues ranging from free speech to divestment in dirty energy to abortion.
+With the assistance of a team of 25+ RAs, we are creating a quantitative dataset on protest events using computational text analysis methods and hand coding of student newspapers, supplemented with qualitative content analysis.
 Support provided by the Social Science and Humanities Research Council of Canada (SSHRC) and the University of Toronto’s Department of Sociology and Institute of Communication, Culture, Information and Technology.

 The Far Right Movement against Sustainability and the Cultural Politics of Misinformation